 IPv6tab to specify the route using an IPv4 or IPv6 address.
 It is usually necessary to configure default routes (0.0.0.0/0) here.
 Default routes are applied for destinations that are otherwise not found in the virtual router’s routing table.

 Static Route Settings

-Enter a name to identify the static route (up to 31 characters).
+Enter a name to identify the static route (up to 63 characters beginning with PAN-OS 10.0.8).
 The name is case-sensitive and must be unique.
 Use only letters, numbers, spaces, hyphens, and underscores.

 Select the interface to forward packets to the destination, or configure the next hop settings, or both.

 Specify the administrative distance for the static route (10-240; default is 10).